 "I'm a football player at the end of the day," Newton said.
 "If they want me to run, I'll run.
 If they want me to throw, I'll throw.
 If they want me to block, I'll block.
 If they want me to go get some water to better the team, I'm going to do it."

-The Panthers need to let Newton run because it causes major problems for opponents, and it sets up the passing game nicely.
+The Panthers need to let Newton run because it causes major problems for opponents, and it also sets up the passing game nicely.

 The read-option concept is simple.
-The quarterback goes up to the line of scrimmage, and reads the defensive ends and outside linebackers.
+The quarterback goes up to the line of scrimmage and reads the defensive ends and outside linebackers.
 He then takes the snap and goes to one side or the other with a tailback behind him.
 Depending on how the ends and linebackers react, the quarterback has the option of keeping the ball or pitching it to a running back.

-It might not be conventional in the NFL, but even Coughlin, who is all about convention, isn’t going to take Rivera to task for running his quarterback.
+It may not be conventional in the NFL, but even Coughlin, who is all about convention, isn’t going to take Rivera to task for running his quarterback.
 Instead, Coughlin is bracing himself and trying to figure out ways to help his defense get ready for Carolina’s read-option.

-"Not only are they looking to read certain individuals in a defensive front, they’re also setting up other things by his reaction, not just simply if you keep, pull or pitch," Coughlin said.
+"Not only are they looking to read certain individuals in a defensive front, they’re also setting up other things by his reaction not just simply if you keep, pull or pitch," Coughlin said.
 "All of that comes to prevail, and when you have a couple of obvious runners with the ability of [DeAngelo] Williams and [Jonathan] Stewart, it even puts more pressure on you because you’re not going to arm tackle those guys.
 They’re both fast and they’re both capable of going the distance."